-Our guest house in Kathmandu ( Stupa Guest House, click through to get rates) did a good job of keeping us lit and in power.
+Our guest house in Kathmandu ( Stupa Guest House, click through to get rates, its very cheap) did a good job of keeping us lit and in power.
 Sometimes we used battery packs and torches, but we managed.

 The fuel embargo was officially over at the time of our one month visit, it didn’t impact us in any way other than sharing public buses with large fuel containers occasionally.
 There were still fuel queues for locals.

 Hot showers were hard to find, the above guest house had a back-up gas shower that always worked even when the lights went out.
-On the treks, you can buy a hot shower from about $3 US each in most guesthouses.
+On the treks, you can buy a hot shower from about $3 US each in most guesthouses or teahouses.

-The higher you go the more expensive that gets.
+The higher you go the more expensive showers get.
 None of us had more than half a dozen showers in a month, we’re not dirty, that’s normal for trekking.

 Similarly, you can’t freely charge your electrical equipment in most trekking guest houses.
 Some charge $2 per charge, others $2-$5 per hour.
 It was free to charge in our Kathmandu guest house and in Pokhara we found a café that was happy for us to stay and charge devices so long as we ate there.